← Articles

 Vendor contracts, SLAs, and practical leverage

 For important vendors, contracts matter.
-In many cases, small businesses don’t get much negotiating leverage, but you can still reduce risk by clarifying:
+Small businesses don’t always get negotiating leverage, but you can still reduce risk by clarifying:

 • Service levels (SLAs): uptime targets and support response times